-PET/CT now offered at our Derry, NH location!
+PET/CT now offered at our Raymond, NH location!
 Our GE Discovery ST sets new standards in image quality, improved lesion detection and faster scan times.

-Derry Imaging will be providing PET/CT services at:
+Derry Imaging will be provides PET/CT services at:

 A PET/CT scan provides your doctor with a powerful tool to diagnose, monitor and determine treatment for cancer.
 The scan combines PET (Positron Emission Tomography) and CT (Computed Tomography) images.
 PET images show the function of cells in the body while CT images show body anatomy, such as vessels, lymph nodes and organs.
 A PET/CT scan is also helpful in differentiating Alzheimer’s disease from other forms of dementia.